 Hardin Memorial Health provides cash reimbursement to assist with the adoption of a child.
 Full-time employees can receive up to $3,000 and part-time up to $1,500.
 The maximum benefit is two per family per calendar year.

 HMH has contracts with several local fitness centers by which regular full-time and part-time employees can have memberships at reduced rates.
 Fees are payroll-deducted.
 If you want to join one of the fitness centers you should speak to management at the center you wish to join.

 Full-time and regular part-time employees may receive reimbursement for tuition, books and course-related fees for classes related to your job or designed to prepare you for further opportunities within the hospital.
-You must have completed 90 days of employment in a benefits-eligible position by the time your class begins.
+Depending on your degree you must work three, six or twelve months of continuous employment in a benefits-eligible position by the time your class begins.
 Eligible classes can be taken at any accredited school, college or university.
 The maximum tuition reimbursement is $4,000 per calendar year for full-time employees and $2,000 per calendar year for part-time employees.
-If your course of study prepares you for a different job, such as PCA to RN, you must agree to a work commitment proportionate to your reimbursement received.
-If your course of study does not prepare you for a new job, you do not have a work commitment.
+For every year of educational assistance an employee receives through this program, the employee agrees to a one-year work commitment, beginning at the graduation of the employees field of study.
+Please see the Tuition Reimbursement policy for more details.

 Employee Recognition Awards